ursNiemi/mailtumble/README.md

 Check your current SES send-out limit and modify the constant `const MAXIMUM_SEND_RATE` accordingly.
 By default it's set to 14.

+### Email rewrite rules

+This example is using external RESTful API to check whether the recipient exists and what should be the new, rewritten address.

+We included a simple `api-view.js` Lambda function that runs via API Gateway and checks whether email exists in the DynamoDB table.

+`API_URL` environment variable of `receive.js` refers to this endpoint.
+For example, we set `API_URL` to `https://api.email.com/aliases/`.
+Receiving script gets a message addressed to `john@smith.com` and makes a call to `https://api.email.com/aliases/john@smith.com`.
+If it gets a valid response, redirect address is contained in the `alias` JSON property of the response.
+Otherwise, email is considered not to exist.

+Feel free to add more drivers.

 ## Credits

 Receiving script is based on [https://github.com/arithmetric/aws-lambda-ses-forwarder](https://github.com/arithmetric/aws-lambda-ses-forwarder) which is in turn based on [https://github.com/eleven41/aws-lambda-send-ses-email](https://github.com/eleven41/aws-lambda-send-ses-email)